Exact correlation functions in the cuprate pseudogap phase: combined effects of charge order and pairing

 There is a multiplicity of charge ordered, pairing-based or pair density wave theories of the cuprate pseudogap, albeit arising from different microscopic mechanisms.
 For mean field schemes (of which there are many) we demonstrate here that they have precise implications for two body physics in the same way that they are able to address the one body physics of photoemission spectroscopy.
 This follows because the full vertex can be obtained exactly from the Ward-Takahashi identity.
 As an illustration, we present the spin response functions, finding that a recently proposed pair density wave (Amperean pairing) scheme is readily distinguishable from other related scenarios.

 \textit{Introduction.$-$} A number of theories associated with the cuprate pseudogap phase have recently been suggested, based on now widely observed charge order \cite{Sawatzky13,Hudson13,Comin,Keimer}.
 While the underlying physics may be different, what emerges rather generally are BCS-based pairing theories of the normal state with band-structure reconstruction \cite{SCZhang,Lee_2014,YRZ}.
 Distinguishing between theories has mostly been based on angle resolved photoemission spectroscopy (ARPES) \cite{arpesstanford}.
-However the majority of data available for the cuprates involves two particle properties: appearing for example, in the optical absorption \cite{Corson1999}, diamagnetism \cite{Ong2}, quasi-particle interference in STM \cite{Davis}, neutron \cite{Birg,Dai,Keimer} and inelastic x-ray scattering in the charge \cite{Comin} and spin \cite{Keimerparamag} sectors.
+However, the majority of data available for the cuprates involves two particle properties: for example, the optical absorption \cite{Corson1999}, diamagnetism \cite{Ong2}, quasi-particle interference in STM \cite{Davis}, neutron \cite{Birg,Dai,Keimer} and inelastic x-ray scattering in the charge \cite{Comin} and spin \cite{Keimerparamag} sectors.

 In this paper we use the Ward-Takahashi identity (WTI) \cite{Ryder,Schrieffersbook} to develop precise two body response functions for these pairing based pseudogap theories.
 Such exact response functions make it possible to address two particle cuprate experiments, including the list above, from the perspective of many different theories.
 As an illustration, we compute the spin-spin correlation functions relevant to neutron scattering in three pseudogap scenarios.
-That the response functions analytically satisfy the $f$-sum rule provides the confidence that there are no missing diagrams or significant numerical inaccuracies.
-By comparing the Amperean pairing scheme \cite{Lee_2014}, and that of Yang, Rice and Zhang \cite{YRZ} with a simple $d$-wave pseudogap scenario, we find that the first of these leads to a relatively featureless neutron cross section in contrast to the peaks (at and near the antiferromagnetic wave vector), found for the other two.
+That the response functions analytically satisfy the $f$-sum rule provides the confidence that there are no missing Feynman diagrams or significant numerical inaccuracies.

+By comparing the Amperean pairing scheme \cite{Lee_2014}, and that of Yang, Rice and Zhang \cite{YRZ} with a simple $d$-wave pseudogap scenario, we find that the Amperean theory leads to a relatively featureless neutron cross section in contrast to the peaks (at and near the antiferromagnetic wave vector), found for the other two theories.